Deggendorf is a town of 35,000 in eastern Bavaria situated on the banks of the Danube near its junction with the Isar river.

 Deggendorf Hotels & Travel

-Deggendorf has always been a strategically important location - it was once where the trade route following the Isar downstream met up with the traffic along the Danube and the tracks coming through the mountains from Bohemia.
+Deggendorf has always been a strategically important location - it was once where the trade route following the Isar downstream through Lower Bavaria met up with the traffic along the Danube and the tracks coming through the mountains from Bohemia.

 The first mention of Deggendorf dates back to the 11th century with the first use of a similar name ('Techindorf') - the town charter was granted in the early 14th century.

-Because of its important location, Deggendorf was granted financial advantages by the Wittelsbach rulers of the area, similar to those enjoyed by neighbouring Straubing.
+Because of its important location in southern Germany, Deggendorf was granted financial advantages by the Wittelsbach rulers of the area, similar to those enjoyed by neighbouring Straubing.

 After its rise to riches and influence in the early Middle Ages, Deggendorf was badly affected by war and disease, losing two-thirds of its population at one point to the plague.
 It wasn't until the 18th century that the town started to regain its former stability (although most of the buildings were burned in the War of the Austrian Succession in the middle of the century).